kevL/yata/ReadMe.txt

                    remain stationary) One of those two cols typically contains the row's "label" - so by freezing it you can scroll to the right and still read what it is.

+- PropertyPanel on/off  : F7 (toggles the PropertyPanel on/off)
+- PropertyPanel top/bot : F8 (toggles the panel's position top/bottom)

 Font